frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/session-defaults.md

 After saving, the default values will be set everywhere.

 You can open a new Sales Order and check.
-The company field is set to the default company.
+The company field is set to the default Company.

 <img class="screenshot" alt="Session Defaults Set" src="{{docs_base_url}}/assets/img/setup/settings/session-defaults-set-1.png">

 Open a new Task.
-The 'Project' field is set to the default project.
+The 'Project' field is set to the default Project.

 <img class="screenshot" alt="Session Default Set" src="{{docs_base_url}}/assets/img/setup/settings/session-defaults-set-2.png">

 Open a report, for example, General Ledger.
-Company filter is set to default company
+Company filter is set to the default Company.

 <img class="screenshot" alt="Session Default " src="{{docs_base_url}}/assets/img/setup/settings/session-defaults-set-3.png">